shaon2016/Android-Interview-Questions/README.md

 onPause() and onStop() will not be invoked if finish() is called from within the onCreate() method.
 This might occur, for example, if you detect an error during onCreate() and call finish() as a result.
 In such a case, though, any cleanup you expected to be done in onPause() and onStop() will not be executed.
 Although onDestroy() is the last callback in the lifecycle of an activity, it is worth mentioning that this callback may not always be called and should not be relied upon to destroy resources.
 It is better have the resources created in onStart() and onResume(), and have them destroyed in onStop() and onPause(), respectively.

+* ***What are Handlers?***

+Handlers are objects for managing threads.
+It receives messages and writes code on how to handle the message.
+They run outside of the activity’s lifecycle, so they need to be cleaned up properly or else you will have thread leaks.
+Handlers allow communicating between the background thread and the main thread.
+A Handler class is preferred when we need to perform a background task repeatedly after every x seconds/minutes.

+* ***How does the activity respond when the user rotates the screen?***

+When the screen is rotated, the current instance of activity is destroyed a new instance of the Activity is created in the new orientation.
+The onRestart() method is invoked first when a screen is rotated.
+The other lifecycle methods get invoked in the similar flow as they were when the activity was first created.

 * ***What is difference between Serializable and Parcelable ?
 Which is best approach in Android?***

 Serializable is a standard Java interface.
 You simply mark a class Serializable by implementing the interface, and Java will automatically serialize it in certain situations.